Steps that CPG Manufacturers can take to Foster Innovation

 Negotiating UPS & FedEx Shipping Contracts

-By Mike Erickson, President and CEO, AFMS Global Transportation Consultants
+By Mike Erickson, CEO, AFMS Global Transportation Consultants

 Several years ago, there were three full service carriers offering ground, air, hundredweight, and international services.
 FedEx and UPS are currently the last two carriers still servicing the entire U.S. with time definite deliveries.
 Both offer the same type of services and compete for the same clients.
 Five years ago, there were over 50 accessorial charges with the two major carriers.
 Now, there are over 200!
 The carrier’s new data capture technology has allowed them to more effectively charge accessorial charges that they physically couldn’t in the past.